dhutapratama/docs/mail.md

 <a name="customizing-the-symfony-message"></a>
 ### Customizing The Symfony Message

-Laravel's mail capabilities are powered by Symfony Mailer.
-Laravel allows you to register custom callbacks that will be invoked with the Symfony Message instance before sending the message.
+Lets's mail capabilities are powered by Symfony Mailer.
+Lets allows you to register custom callbacks that will be invoked with the Symfony Message instance before sending the message.
 This gives you an opportunity to deeply customize the message before it is sent.
 To accomplish this, define a `using` parameter on your `Envelope` definition:

     use Illuminate\Mail\Mailables\Envelope;
     use Symfony\Component\Mime\Email;